 In specifying performance outcomes (but not processes) to a vendor, PBL contracts are deliberately designed to transfer some degree of operational and financial risk to a vendor (Doerr, Lewis & Eaton, forthcoming).
 As risk transfer is an intended outcome of the initiative, and as the risk of falling below a certain level of operational availability is an important performance dimension, it is clearly important to incorporate the risk associated with operational availability at the system level into a measure of value.
 From the warfighter's point of view, this risk may be the key performance dimension (Eaton, Doerr & Lewis, forthcoming).
 The warfighter, after all, is less concerned with the average number of mission-capable aircraft than he is concerned with the probability that he will have enough aircraft to fly a particular mission.
-The procedure we will outline allows the assessment of a proposed logistics improvement not only on the average impact that improvement would have on the operational availability of the aircraft as well.
+The procedure we will outline allows the assessment of a proposed logistics improvement not only on the average impact that improvement would have on the operational availability of the aircraft, but on the risk associated with the operational availability of the aircraft as well.